KinnariTamhane/currency-convertor/README.md

 # currencyConvertor

-A currency convertor application created in react typescript and tailwind
+A currency convertor application created in React.js Typescript and TailwindCSS